superduper-io/superduper/docs/hr/content/use_cases/question-answering/Chatbot.md

-# Chatbot

-## Building Q&A Assistant Using Mongo and OpenAI
+# Building Q&A Assistant Using OpenAI on MongoDB

 This notebook is designed to demonstrate how to implement a document Question-and-Answer (Q&A) task using SuperDuperDB in conjunction with OpenAI and MongoDB.
 It provides a step-by-step guide and explanation of each component involved in the process.